 Refer to Tips for Creating a Multidisciplinary Pre-Bariatric or Weight Loss Program with Independent Providers (DOC).

+VR Supervisor consultation is required for all weight loss plans and treatments.
 The LMC must review all weight loss plans.
-The VR medical director must approve all weight-loss treatments before the service begins.
+The state medical director must approve all weight-loss treatments before the service begins.

-For more information, see RPM Chapter 19: Technical Information and References, Required Approvals and/or Consultations.
+For more information, see E-200: Required Approvals and Consultations.

-The VR counselor contacts the VR Central Office program specialist for physical restoration for services not listed in MAPS.
+The VR counselor contacts the state office program specialist for physical restoration for services not listed in MAPS.

 The VR counselor provides counseling and guidance on the following issues and documents the conversations in RHW: